Arizona Marijuana Laws have changed!

 The prosecutor in Arizona’s largest county is dropping all pending charges for recreational marijuana use by adults after Arizona voters legalized recreational marijuana use, making Arizona the 13th state to legalize marijuana.

-“Instead of continuing to spend resources on these cases, this office will begin implementing the will of the voters immediately,” the Maricopa County Attorney’s Office said in a written statement Monday.
+“Instead of continuing to spend resources on these cases, this office will begin implementing the will of the voters immediately,” the Maricopa County Attorney’s Office said in a written statement.

-If you have been convicted or charged with a marijuana-related crime you should contact an experienced Phoenix criminal defense attorney immediately.
-Under the new Arizona marijuana law, people who have been convicted or charged are eligible to have their case dismissed and record expunged.
-Contact us today for a free consultation if you have questions or need assistance.
+If you have been convicted or charged with a marijuana-related crime, you should contact an experienced Phoenix criminal defense lawyer immediately.
+Under the new Arizona law, people who have been convicted or charged are eligible to have their case dismissed and records expunged.
+Contact us today for a free consultation if you have questions about the new laws or need assistance.